-The Trustees reviewed the DC Section's governance processes and internal controls each quarter and were satisfied that the processes and controls were consistent with The Pensions Regulator's DC Code of Practice No. 13.
+The Trustees reviewed the DC Section's governance processes

+and internal controls each quarter and were satisfied that the processes and controls were consistent with The Pensions Regulator's DC Code of Practice No. 13.

-Based on the above, the Trustees are satisfied that the core financial transactions relating to the DC Section and AVCs have been processed accurately during the scheme year and that for transactions processed outside service levels, the volume and delays were not excessive given the exceptional circumstances that prevailed during 2020/21.
+Based on the above, the Trustees are satisfied that the core financial transactions relating to the DC Section and AVCs have been processed accurately and generally promptly during the scheme year and that for transactions processed outside service levels, the volume and delays were not excessive.

-3. MEMBER BORNE CHARGES AND TRANSACTION COSTS
+4. CHARGES AND TRANSACTION COSTS Annual Charges

-The level of annual charges (as measured by the total expense ratio (TER), which includes L&G's platform fee of 0.30% pa, but not transaction charges) for the lifestyle options, including the current default arrangement, are as shown below in Table 1.
-The annual charges varied according to the mix of assets, which begins to change from when members are 15 years from retirement.
-Shown in the table below is the annual charge before 15 years to retirement and the annual charges at five-yearly intervals within the period from 15 years to retirement.
+The level of annual charges (as measured by the total expense ratio (TER), which includes L&G's platform fee of 0.20% pa, but not transaction costs) for the lifestyle options, including the current default arrangement, varies according to the mix of assets, which begins to change when members are 15 years from retirement.
+For each of the three lifestyle options, Table 1 below shows the annual charge when a member is more than 15 years to retirement and at fiveyearly intervals within the period from 15 years to retirement.